 To demonstrate the technology, MIT created a joystick capable of playing the “PAC-MAN” game by sensing the direction and magnitude of each force applied.
 The university says the technology could be used to prototype unique handle shapes and sizes for people with limited grip strength in certain directions.

-The researchers also created a music controller designed to conform to a user’s hand.
+The researchers also created a music controller to conform to a user’s hand.
 When the user presses one of the flexible buttons, conductive shear cells within the structure are compressed, and the sensed input is sent to a digital synthesizer.
-The method could allow designers to quickly create and tweak unique, flexible input devices for a computer, like a squeezable volume controller or bendable stylus.
+The method could allow designers to quickly create and tweak a computer’s unique, flexible input devices, like a squeezable volume controller or bendable stylus.

 MetaSense, the 3D editor the researchers developed, enables this rapid prototyping.
 Users can manually integrate sensing into a metamaterial design or let the software automatically place the conductive shear cells in optimal locations.

 “The tool will simulate how the object will be deformed when different forces are applied, and then use this simulated deformation to calculate which cells have the maximum distance change.
 The cells that change the most are the optimal candidates to be conductive shear cells,” says co-lead author Jun Gong, a former visiting Ph.D. student at MIT.

 The researchers would like to improve the algorithms behind MetaSense to enable more sophisticated simulations in the future.
 They are also considering creating a mechanism with many more conductive cells.
 Embedding hundreds or thousands of conductive stations in a very large mechanism could allow the visualization of user interaction with a high-resolution object in real time.